HNotarantonio/ddesolver/README.md

 # **INSTALLATION**

-ddesolver is available in the “.mla” format.
+ddesolver is a [Maple](https://fr.maplesoft.com/) package available in the “.mla” format.

-The Maple variable libname shall be set so that “ddesolver.mla” is located in a visible place.
+The Maple variable [libname](https://fr.maplesoft.com/support/help/maple/view.aspx?path=libname&L=F) shall be set so that “ddesolver.mla” is located in a visible place.

 ```